In this article:

 This process also involves the smoothening of the exposed surfaces of your teeth.

-- Tooth polishing: It is a routine dental procedure that involves scraping off the superficial stains and soft plaque deposits from the enamel of your teeth to impart it a lustrous finish.
+- Tooth polishing: It is a routine dental procedure that involves buffing off the superficial stains and soft plaque deposits from the enamel of your teeth to impart it a lustrous finish.

 This painless practice carries both aesthetic as well as hygienic value, given that it renders your teeth smoothened, white and glossy while cleaning your teeth of any extrinsic impurities to prevent various oral issues.